 - high-tech crime

-Intelligence Officers will generally be a mix of sworn and unsworn officers.
-Some IO's may be career intelligence officers whilst others may bring contemporary operational experience to the team whilst using their deployment to enhance their skills kit and widen their career path choices within the AFP.
+Intelligence officers (IOs) are generally a mix of sworn and unsworn employees.
+Some IOs are career intelligence officers while others bring contemporary operational experience to the function as a way to. enhance their skills and widen their career choices within the AFP.

-The IO engages in the collection, collation, analysis and dissemination of intelligence to support corporate intelligence objectives, including managing specific intelligence cases/projects.
-IO's are responsible to ensure a seamless flow of intelligence to/from key stakeholders and clients, and supporting the production of strategic, operational and tactical intelligence in accordance with the AFP Intelligence Collection Requirements.
+IOs engage in the collection, collation, analysis and dissemination of intelligence to support corporate intelligence objectives, including managing specific intelligence cases/projects.
+IOs are responsible for ensuring a seamless flow of intelligence to and from key stakeholders and clients, and supporting the production of strategic, operational and tactical intelligence in accordance with the AFP Intelligence collection requirements.

-Intelligence Support Officers are generally unsworn members.
-These positions provide a base entry level opportunity for persons looking to pursue a career in law-enforcement intelligence.
-The ISO provides assistance to the other team members in the collection and generation of intelligence to support corporate intelligence objectives.
-They conduct basic inquiries as well as collecting, collating and analysing intelligence under the supervision of other team members.
-ISO's are encouraged to undertake appropriate internal and/or external training courses to equip them to advance into the IO or Analysts streams.
+Intelligence support officers (ISOs) are generally unsworn members.
+These positions provide a base entry level opportunity for people looking to pursue a career in law enforcement intelligence.
+ISOs provide assistance to other team members in the collection and generation of intelligence to support corporate intelligence objectives.
+They conduct basic inquiries as well as collect, collate and analyse intelligence under the supervision of other team members.
+ISOs are encouraged to undertake appropriate internal and/or external training to equip them with skills to advance into the IO or Analysts areas.